AlmasFathimah124/Smart-Audio-Video-Content-Analyzer/README.md

 After processing, the transcript will be displayed in your notebook output or GUI window.

 Use the provided functions to:

-Restore punctuation
+ -Restore punctuation

-Split into sentences
+ -Split into sentences

-Classify sentences by topic
+ -Classify sentences by topic

-Detect toxicity
+ -Detect toxicity

-Redact sensitive/toxic sentences
+ -Redact sensitive/toxic sentences

-Generate justifications
+ -Generate justifications

 5. Review and Save Results
 Results will be displayed in the output area or GUI.

 Use the save_results_to_json() function to export your analysis as a .json file.

-6. Tips & Troubleshooting
-If you see errors about missing packages, run !pip install package-name in a notebook cell.

-If you see errors about missing models, check your internet connection.

-If you see tkinter errors, try running the script in a standard Python environment (outside Jupyter), as GUIs may not work in all notebook setups.

-Note:

-If you want to use the full Tkinter GUI, it is best to run your script as a standard Python script (python your_script.py) from the terminal, since GUIs are not always supported in Jupyter notebooks.

 **Sample Output (JSON)**
 📌 Enter sensitive topic labels (comma-separated):